-The NOVA line of computers is made up of the NOVA computer, the SUPERNOVA® computer, the NOVA 1200 series, the NOVA 800 series, and the NOVA 2 series.
+The NOVA line of computers is made up of the NOVA computer, the SUPERNOVA® computer, the NOVA 1200 series, the NOVA 800 series, the NOVA 2 series, and the NOVA 3 series.
 The NOVA 1200 series consists of the NOVA 1200 computer, the NOVA 1210 computer, the NOVA 1220 computer, and the NOVA 1200 Jumbo computer.
 The NOVA 800 series consists of the NOVA 800 computer, the NOVA 820 computer, the NOVA 800 Jumbo computer, the NOVA 830 computer, and the NOVA 840 computer.
 The NOVA 2 series consists of the NOVA 2/4 computer and the NOVA 2/10 computer.
+The NOVA 3 series consists of the NOVA 3/4 computer and the NOVA 3/12 computer.
 While these computers differ in specifics such as processing speed, they all share the same general architecture.
 This means that, in general, software is compatible across the entire line.
 To a somewhat lesser degree, hardware is also compatible across the line.
 The features of the NOVA line are summarized below.